kubedb/cli/docs/guides/mongodb/clustering/replicaset.md

 ## Deploy MongoDB ReplicaSet

-To deploy a MongoDB ReplicaSet, user have to specify `spec.clusterMode.replicaSet` option in `Mongodb` CRD.
+To deploy a MongoDB ReplicaSet, user have to specify `spec.replicaSet` option in `Mongodb` CRD.

 The following is an example of a `Mongodb` object which creates MongoDB ReplicaSet of three members.